santhosh803/Quiz-App-using-Javascript-HTML-CSS/README.md

-## Build A Quiz App Using Javascript, HTML, CSS
+## Build A Quiz App Using Javascript, HTML, CSS integrating with OpenTrivia DB API